 Factor, ratio, and gain

-Ratio y for sound pressure (voltage):
+Ratio y for sound pressure (voltage)

-times (field size)
+times (field quantity)

-↔ Level change Δ Lp (pressure level):
+↔ Level change Δ Lp (pressure level)

 dB